Stabbing in Netherlands: One Dead, Several Injured

 Emergency medics and police officials are on the scene after receiving reports of a stabbing around 9 p.m., local media outlets have reported.
-There was a separate stabbing at different location within Maastrict that resulted in multiple injures, initial reports suggest.
+There was a separate stabbing at different location within Maastricht where "several" people were wounded, Dutch police confirmed.
 Police have yet to confirm whether the two incidents are related in any way, Dutch news reports say, but the possibility has not been ruled out.

+A Dutch newspaper, Algemeen Dagblad, reported that the wounded were found hundreds of feet away from the bodies.
+It said police were looking at whether the incidents were connected.

 Reading early reports of a multiple stabbing in #Maastricht in The Netherlands.
 Dutch PM @markrutte is currently in #Brussels for the #EUCO summit.— Jack Parrock (@jackeparrock) December 14, 2017